Single-Cell-Genomics-Group-CNAG-CRG/SCrafty-package/README.md

 predefined format as shown in the toy function [`fbind()`](https://github.com/Single-Cell-Genomics-Group-CNAG-CRG/CNAGSCG-package/blob/main/R/fbind.R) and saved in the `R/` directory.
 For ease of use the R script name should be the same as the function name.
+This can be done by running `usethis::use_r("fbind")` which will initialize the R script in the right directory.

 After adding a new function make sure everything runs smoothly by:
 1- running `devtools::load_all()`, this runs a mock build of the package